-Uttarakhand in Northern India is a pilgrim's paradise.
-Steeped in Hindu mythology there are great religious spots marked with temples and holy rivers in Uttarakhand.
-Rudrapayag is situated at the confluence of River Mandakini and Alakananda.
+Rudraprayag is situated at the confluence of River Mandakini and Alakananda.
+It is one of the most beautiful and significant destinations.
+Its beauty and mythological values attract tourists and devotees throughout the year.
 Named after Lord Shiva, there is an old temple of the Lord known as Rudranath.
-On your tour to Rudraprayag, you can enjoy the mountainscape and the splendid beauty surrounding it.
+On your tour to Rudraprayag, you can enjoy the mountainscape and the splendid beauty.

-Situated on the route to Badrinath from Srinagar it is often a stop over or pilgrims on their way to Badrinath or Kedarnath.
-A road from Rudraprayag bifurcates into two, one goes to Kedarnath and other to Badrinath.
-On you tour to Rudraprayag you can visit the small Jagdamba Devi Temple dedicated to Goddess Durga.
+Rudraprayag is located on the route to Badrinath from Srinagar, and it is often a stopover for pilgrims to Badrinath or Kedarnath.
+A road from Rudraprayag bifurcates into two; one goes to Kedarnath and the other to Badrinath.
+On your tour to Rudraprayag, you can visit the small Jagdamba Devi Temple dedicated to Goddess Durga.

-Rudraprayag is said to be the place where Narad Muni meditated for several years.
+Rudraprayag is said to be where Narad Muni meditated for several years.
 Pleased with his devotion Lord Shiva blessed him with his musical talent.
-At a distance of 34 kms from Srinagar, a tour to Rudraprayag is a must to proceed for your pilgrimage for Badrinath and Kedarnath Dham.
-The region around Rudraprayag is full of scenic beauty, lakes and glaciers and temples of religious importance.
+At a distance of 34 km from Srinagar, a tour to Rudraprayag is a must to proceed for your pilgrimage to Badrinath and Kedarnath Dham.
+The region around Rudraprayag is full of scenic beauty, lakes and glaciers, and temples of religious importance.